gpmindset/gpdevmate/README.md

-# 🧠 gpdevmate — AI Code Review Agent for GitHub Pull Requests
+# 🧠 gpdevmate — A Simple AI Code Review Agent for GitHub Pull Requests

 **gpdevmate** is an AI-powered GitHub bot and CLI tool that automatically reviews pull requests or local code with helpful, structured feedback — just like a senior developer would.